Yatir-Solan/Single-cell-RNA-sequencing-analysis/README.md

 Moreover, Scanpy seamlessly integrates with various Python's multiomics packages, such as Squidpy for spatial transcriptomics.
 Frankly, the most significant advantage of Scanpy - it's in Python =)!
 3. I took advantage of this work to raise my visualization skills by making sure to create plots designed similarly as possible to the plots in the article.
-4. All the code can be examined in the jupyter notebook present.
+4. All the code can be examined in the jupyter notebook (single_cell_analysis.md or [less preferably] single_cell_analysis.ipynb) present.
 The reconstructed figures are also given as png files.

 This project is an ongoing endeavor, and I welcome any questions, tips, critiques, or suggestions that could help me enhance my skills.